Vakosik/UNet/Readme.txt

 Example:
 python automatic_train.py "C:/UNet/models/unet_QUANTA_SE2.h5" "C:/UNet/data/"

 The output (new_model.h5) is saved to the same directory where the load model is stored.
+The code prints the accuracy of the saved model on the validation (test) set.
+If you are not satisfied with the result, you can try to run the code again several times.
+The algorithm is affected by random numbers, therefore, it produces different results in every launch.